Friends of the Eel River

 Working for the recovery of our Wild & Scenic Eel River, its fisheries and communities

-The Eco News Report airs live on Saturdays on K. HUM (104.7) at 10 A.M. or on your podcast app, and is brought to you by the North coast Environmental Center, the Environmental Protection Information Center, Humboldt Waterkeeper, and Friends of the Eel River.
-Overhead view of Scott dam taken by Eco Flight.
+The Eco News Report airs live on Saturdays at 10 A.M. on K. HUM 104.7 or on your podcast app.
+The show is brought to you by the North coast Environmental Center, the Environmental Protection Information Center, Humboldt Waterkeeper, and Friends of the Eel River.

 Misty Eel River